ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 the CONNECT UDP Bind request, it adds the allocated public IP:port tuples for the client to the response; see {{addr-hdr}}.

-Endpoints exchange COMPRESSION_ASSIGN capsules in order to establish which IP a given context ID corresponds to.
+Endpoints exchange COMPRESSION_ASSIGN capsules in order to establish which IP and port a given context ID corresponds to.
 The context ID can correspond to both compressed and uncompressed payloads to/from any target and are configured as defined in {{compression}}.